 - Specification-based.
 Also known as Black-box testing, this is a testing technique that examines the functionality of a software product without studying the code.
 Based on the requirements, we select appropriate test design techniques that help us derive test cases.

 - Experience-based.
 More of an auxiliary technique, this allows QAs to test the software based on their previous experience with similar systems.

 I believe that you now see the theoretical basis one must have to be able to conduct quality testing.
 The number of required hard skills make it close to impossible for a non-QA person to assure the quality of a software product.

 No matter how simple a product may seem, there’s a ton of work under the hood of quality software.
 As Don Norman points out, “Good design is actually a lot harder to notice than poor design.”
 In most cases, QA engineers make it possible for people to enjoy good products by checking to see if everything works well.

-Quality Assurance includes lots of activities, from testing to reviewing the results.
-Most software products need QA engineers to (1) set a mature development process, (2) ensure the quality of the released software, and (3) prevent errors in the system before users find them.
+If we consider the role of QA in software development life cycle, we will notice that it includes lots of activities, from testing to reviewing the results.
+Most products need QA engineers to (1) set a mature development process, (2) ensure the quality of the released software, and (3) prevent errors in the system before users find them.
 QAs use various techniques to check whether a system meets all the specified requirements and operates as it ‘should’.

 It’s not easy to test a system without special skills, and even an experienced developer is unlike to succeed in it.
 That’s why the best teams have QAs and developers working together; they can combine their skills in the pursuit of quality software.